ysyk2021/integrating-ai-into-energy-systems-opportunities-and-challenges/src/chapter-3-3.md

-# Setting Realistic Goals and Tracking Progress on Your Energy Optimization Journey

 As organizations seek to integrate AI into their energy systems, it is important to have a clear strategy that aligns with business goals and sets realistic targets for energy optimization.
 In this chapter, we will explore how to design an effective AI-powered energy system strategy, including setting goals and tracking progress on the energy optimization journey.